julzaza/wildwitchherbs/_posts/2025-07-03-witch-garden.md

 The table below maps specific plants to their regions and roles.

-Placement also mattered — certain herbs guarded thresholds, others anchored ritual space, while **some were deliberately hidden due to their potency**.
+Placement also mattered: certain herbs guarded thresholds, others anchored ritual space, while **some were deliberately hidden due to their potency**.

 | Plant                             | Traditional Region                    | Folklore Role                                       | Garden Placement / Function                                |